cmouse/pwkeep/README.md

 If you want to place it somewhere else, set PWKEEP\_HOME environment variable, or use -H (--home) parameter when running pwkeep.

+To add credentials, use

+    pwkeep -c -n <name of cred>

+To modify them

+    pwkeep -e -n <name>

+And to show

+    pwkeep -v -n <name>

+See --help for more options.

 Features
 ========